TechnicJelle/FlutterUserFontsDemo/README.md

 Feel free to use this as inspiration for similar features for your own app! :)
 (In accordance with the [license](LICENSE))

+Most of the important things happen in [font.dart](lib/font.dart);
+the rest is just implementation and wrapping it in a nice UI.